AElfProject/AElf/docs/SCHEDULER.md

 S can be totally left to the contract designer.
 After all, it’s completely an abstract algorithm, but we’ve consider some data structures for S.

-**S as sstable**: sorted string table is one of the mostly used data structure in data processing paradigm.
+**S as SSTable**: [sorted string table](https://en.wikipedia.org/wiki/Bigtable) is one of the mostly used data structure in data processing paradigm.
 We can simply group data into different sets for parallel executing.
 Under such scenario, it’s comparable to many data-flow based blockchains, or non-turing complete virtual machines.

 **S as document**: document, such as json/xml/struct, is one of the best representation of an account/user, and the frequencey of interoperation between accounts is quite loose, especially for IM or personal evolving games.